papr8ka/-lwjgl-basics-wiki/Home.md

 ### Hello World

-Here is a simple example of rendering some sprites to the screen with _lwjgl-basics_.
+Here is a simple example of rendering some sprites to the screen with `lwjgl-basics`.
+For the Display game container, it uses a utility class from the `lwjgl-basics-test` package.

 ```java
 import java.io.IOException;